COVID-19 Convalescent Plasma Transfusion

 If you are interested in using the data that is aggregated here, please note that general results will be openly available on this webpage as they are analysed.
 It may also be possible for the European Commission to run specific queries on request.

-Technical information on the data collection for Blood establishments.
+Technical Information on the data collection for Blood Establishments and Clinical Users

 The data collection comprises three modules:

-Initially, each Blood Establishment needs to complete the registration module ONCE to participate in the EU CCP programme (Privacy statement).
+- Blood Establishment Registration module: Blood Establishments need to complete the registration module ONCE to participate in the EU CCP Database.
+(Privacy statement).